 Cranberries are packed with health benefits, making them the perfect fruit to enjoy each day as a snack, a drink, or added to a meal.

 Centuries of health benefits

 A recognized source of antioxydants

-Cranberries are rich in polyphenols, a type of antioxidant believed to prevent cellular aging and the onset of degenerative diseases, including certain forms of cancer.
+Found in cranberries are polyphenols, a type of antioxidant believed to prevent cellular aging and the onset of degenerative diseases, including certain forms of cancer.

-Cranberries are also full of flavonoids, and are scientifically recognized for their very high concentration of phenolic compounds.
+Containing flavonoids, cranberries are scientifically recognized for their concentration of phenolic compounds.
 This includes a unique form of the natural substance proanthocyanidin (PAC).
 PACs are part of the polyphenol family which is renowned for its antioxidant properties.